EFWob/RetroRadio/README.recover2.md

 Using the _mode_-bit b0 should be the preferred option if a touch-input shall be used as binary input (touched/not touched).

+For reacting on input changes, using the _onchange_ event is problematic, as it triggers both if the input is changing from 1 to 0 (touch detected) and if the input changes from 0 to 1 (touch released).
+There are to more properties that can be used (on any input):
+- _on0=key_ will search in RAM/NVS if input changes from not Zero to Zero.
+If that happens and the key is found in either RAM or NVS, the value associated to the key will be interpreted as commands sequence and executed.
+- _onnot0=key_ will be triggered on change of the input from Zero to not Zero.
+- _on0_ and _onnot0_ can be used on any input, also on analog reads.
+- _onchange_ will always trigger before either of _on0_ or _onnot0_ triggers (if appropriate).
+- to be clear: _onnot0_ will only trigger if the last read was 0.
+So if an analog input changes from 0 to 1, _onchange_ and _onnot0_ will trigger.
+If later the input changes to 2, _onchange_ will trigger again, but not _onnot0_

+The _touch_XX_ settings in preferences will be translated to the following setting (during startup) automatically:

+_in.touch_XX = src=tXX, mode=1, on0=touch_XX, start_